big-data-and-economics/big-data-class-materials/README.md

 ## Pull Request of a Specific Commit

 If you want to make a pull request of a specific commit (and not all changes you have made), you are best off using the command line interface for Git.
+There are two ways to do this thanks to a recent innovation by GitHub.
+The first, more traditional approach, involves something called [cherry picking](https://stackoverflow.com/questions/66639992/git-create-branch-that-is-equal-to-master-of-fork-parent).

 You'll need to do something called [cherry picking](https://stackoverflow.com/questions/66639992/git-create-branch-that-is-equal-to-master-of-fork-parent).
 Here's how you do it:

 **Use the command line (Git Bash, WSL, Terminal)**